zubairabid/Semester7/subjects/nationalism/proj/ideas.md

 # Globalisation's triumph?

+## Big picture

+Will globalisation lead to the fading away of nationalism and nation-states?

+- We will need to look at why nationalism and nations are so strong now
+- We will need to look at other ideologies and "isms" that nationalism has triumphed over
+- We will need to look at:
+    - What globalisation really is
+    - Will it also suffer the same deficiencies of the other "isms"

+## Random, general ~ideas~ to keep in mind

+- Religion will play a part
+- Specifically factor in how information-mediated impacts possible future.
+- I've been thinking about neoliberal policy implementations of globalisation as the "new East India Company", allowing global enterprises operating in hitherto unknown scale to subvert the inherent limitations of territorial
+  nationalism: a future ruled by corporations and not democratically elected governments.

+## Random, general points on the topic

+I will sort them out later.

+- Does this require the idea of Nations to die out entirely?
+This does not discount the existence of States, just Nations.
+- Nations are largely imagined communities.
+Globalized society requires a similar imagination of community without the existence of the "other", maybe?

+  Question: *Why.
+Are imagined communities that important?* You do need them to have a sense of "camaraderie" among nationals, which has as per Anderson given the push needed for the creation of nations.
+- Nations allow for the existence of a "reason" to exist in the absence of religion
+- So globalisation is defined as "respatialization", so more transworld:
+    - Social relations
+    - Economics and Business

+## Old Ideas

 - What is globalisation?

   The Guardian: "what it meant most often was making it cheaper to trade across